LanguidBasil/Good-Morning-App/README.md

 # Good-Morning-App

 ### Problem
-I found out that everyday I wake up and open a lot of sites:
+I noticed that everyday I wake up and open a lot of sites:
 2 mail boxes, my university site, vk, trello board, and so on.
 Everyday these sites are the same. *I decided to automate this*